The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Best for: SDR teams on Salesforce or HubSpot who want frictionless contact capture.

-What users say: LeadIQ's G2 reviews (accessed July 2026) praise the clean CRM and sales-engagement hooks, the workflow that just makes sense, and the research time it saves.
-One note keeps recurring.
-For heavier list-building, people bolt on a deeper data source alongside it.
+What users say: LeadIQ's G2 reviews (accessed July 2026) praise the CRM and sales-engagement hooks, a workflow that makes sense on first use, and the research time it saves.
+The recurring note is that heavier list-building sends people looking for a second, deeper data source.

-A few other names come up in this space worth a quick mention: Hunter.io for domain-based email finding, Clearbit (now HubSpot Breeze Intelligence) for enrichment inside HubSpot, Wiza for extracting and verifying LinkedIn Sales Navigator lists, and intent specialists 6sense and Bombora if buyer signals are your priority.
-None changes the shortlist above for a small team, but each fits a narrower job.
+A few other names come up often enough to mention.
+Hunter.io does domain-based email finding, Clearbit (now HubSpot Breeze Intelligence) handles enrichment inside HubSpot, Wiza extracts and verifies LinkedIn Sales Navigator lists, and 6sense and Bombora are the intent specialists if buying signals are the point.
+None of them changes the shortlist above for a small team.
+They're each doing one narrow job, and doing it well.

 Is There a Free ZoomInfo Alternative?